dzimmer/ZimmersModelicaTutorial/README.md

 The usage of this libray is free for non-commercial, educational purposes.

 ## Development and contribution
-The library was initially developed by Dirk Zimmer, German Aerospace Center (DLR) Tool compatibility and further improvements were added by Thomas Beutlich, ITI GmbH.
+The library was initially developed by Dirk Zimmer, German Aerospace Center (DLR).

+Tool compatibility and further improvements were added by Thomas Beutlich, ITI GmbH.

 You may report any issues with using the [Issues](../../issues) button.